jonathanschimpf/React-Portfolio/README.md

 <p>&nbsp;<p>

-[React.js] JONATHANSCHIMPF.DEV is my personal web development portfolio that I created with the React.js library.
-This application was built using component-driven development, and dynamic rendering was utilized to generate similar items within the site.
+[React.js] JONATHANSCHIMPF.DEV is my personal front-end web development page that I created with the React.js library.
+This application was built using component-driven development, and dynamic rendering was utilized to generate recent projects that I've made.

 <p>&nbsp;<p>